ashleydavis/the-data-wrangler-blog/_posts/2019-06-11-data-forge-notebook-v1.markdown

 ## What can you do with it?

 [Data-Forge Notebook](http://www.data-forge-notebook.com/) comes with an embedded portable version of Node.js.
-Any code that you can run under Node.js you can also run under Data-Forge Notebook.
+Any code that you can run under Data-Forge Notebook you can also run under Node.js.

 It is an environment for prototyping and exploratory data analysis.
 You can visualize JavaScript data, tabular data and easily create charts.